-the Memory Aid LED Flasher is a stand-alone module in the Nifty Hobby Projects for LEDs series (tbc)
+the Memory Aid LED Flasher is a stand-alone module in the Nifty Hobby Projects for LEDs and Solar series

 LED = Light Emitting Diode

 If you’ve stumbled into this page and you’re not interested in making one as a project but want to buy one ready-made, order yours at this link.

 This project actually came about for my own use.
 After a shower, I’d turn on the extractor fan and then get on with things – only to realize a few hours later that I’d forgotten to switch it off!

 This is a really great project for kids either approaching or already into their teens.
 No electronics knowledge is needed as everything is explained.
 Obviously care must be taken when working with a soldering iron – so be warned!

 I was looking for a cheap solution to this repeated failing that didn’t include rewiring the extractor fan with a timer.